Partron1/portfolio/README.md

 # Data & BI Analyst
 ## About Me
 Hi, I’m Francis🙋a Data & BI Analyst 🤖 passionate about turning data into smarter, more sustainable decisions.
-I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help organizations drive both business performance and climate resilienc
+I analyze data, build dashboards and reports that highlights business and environmental impact, automate workflows to cut waste, and design solutions that help organizations drive both business performance and climate resilience

 **⚙️Services**
 - Build data pipelines to Extract Transform and Load data